okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/index.md

 <StackSelector class="cleaner-selector"/>

 Self-service registration allows users to sign up for the app themselves.
-In this use case, the user must register with a password and email or SMS factors.
+In this use case, the user must register with a password, email, and/or phone factors.

 To enable self-service registration: